What is Solder Paste?

 Safety Guidelines when dealing with Solder Paste

-When using soldering paste for electronics, follow safety Guidelines in accordance with safety data sheets received along with Purchasing Solder Paste.
+When using soldering paste for electronics, follow safety guidelines in accordance with safety data sheets received along with Purchasing Solder Paste.

 Purchasing Solder Paste

-Solder Paste for electronics normally used bulk in commercial PCB assembly process but it is available to buy soldering paste in smaller quantities for small prototype assembly or personal works.
+Solder Paste for electronics normally used bulk in the commercial PCB assembly process but it is available to buy soldering paste in smaller quantities for small prototype assembly or personal works.

 Soldering paste is very sensitive with temperature and humidity so solder paste how to use and store is very important for product life.